gregcusack/solana/k8s-cluster/README.md

 ```

 ## Trouble Shooting
-1) The default `solana-validator` command includes `--require-tower`, as a result if your pods restart for whatever reason after the validator was running for some time, the validator will not properly boot.
+1) The default `agave-validator` command includes `--require-tower`, as a result if your pods restart for whatever reason after the validator was running for some time, the validator will not properly boot.
 Deploy your experiment with `--skip-require-tower`

 ### Notes
 - Have tested deployments of up to 1200 validators